 The vaulted cellar is a part of the underground labyrinth system built by the castle inhabitants during the middle ages.

 English-speaking wine experts will introduce you to the wines and wine regions of Hungary.

 You can choose from several tasting menus based on wine producing regions.
-The cellar also offers tasting of pálinka, a traditional Hungarian fruit spirit – there’s a choice of 30 types of pálinka.

 For a slice of creamy torte with a cup of coffee and old-world coffee house ambience try Ruszwurm Cafe and Confectionery in Szentháromság utca.

 Read more details about other attractions in Budapest Castle District.

 After Buda Castle Head for Pest

 The Funicular (Budavári sikló) takes you down from the hill to Clark Ádám tér in a few minutes